Chethandc2014/swagger-wiki/API-Declaration.md

 `httpMethod`.
 This is the HTTP method required to invoke this operation--the allowable values are `GET`, `POST`, `PUT`, `DELETE`.

 `nickname`.
-This is an required field provided by the server for the convenience of the UI and client code generator, and is used to provide a shebang in the swagger-ui.
+This is a required field provided by the server for the convenience of the UI and client code generator, and is used to provide a shebang in the swagger-ui.

 `responseClass`.
 This is what is returned from the method--in short, it's either `void`, a `primitive`, a `complex` or a `container`